nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

   // never close the manager, this is done by the service
   ```

+#### Stream Processor

-When using the Stream Processing pattern, you do not have to use the LogManager directly.</br>
+When using the Stream Processing pattern, you do not have to use the LogManager directly.

 Register your processor by providing:
   - a Java Class that defines a topology of computations
   - some settings that describe the stream configuration (partitions, codec) and how to run the computation (concurrency, policies)